 Behaviours that challenge in Williams syndrome

 The majority of behavioural difficulties in people with Williams syndrome tend to relate to problems in attention and impulsivity.

 There is little evidence for self-injury in Williams syndrome.

 Several studies have examined aggression in Williams syndrome and a review of aggression is far less common in Williams syndrome (6-15%) compared to other syndromes such as Smith-Magenis, Prader-Willi and Angelman syndromes, who all have rates over 70%.

 Are behaviours that challenge inevitable?

-If you are a parent or carer of a person with Lowe syndrome, you may have arrived at this page with a sense of dread combined with worry about the sorts of behaviours that might be described.
+If you are a parent or carer of a person with Williams syndrome you might have arrived at this page with a sense of dread combined with worry about the sorts of behaviours that might be described.
 It is important to remember that behaviours that challenge are not inevitable in any child or adult with an intellectual disability and is certainly not inevitable in a child or adult who has Williams syndrome.
 If this is the first time you have visited this website you may wish to visit the welcome area first.

-Behaviours that challenge are behaviours like any other behaviour, and occur for good reasons.
-Just like other behaviour, it can be changed.
+Behaviours that challenge are behaviours like any other behaviour and occurs for good reasons.
+Just like other behaviour it can be changed.

-In the following sections we have made information available to support people while they try to understand and reduce behaviours that challenge.
-At any point when parents and support workers are tackling behaviours that challenge, it is important to seek advice.
-Behaviours that challenge can place substantial demands on personal resources- it is easy to feel overwhelmed by the behaviour because it is happening so frequently and because when it happens you feel helpless and unable to deal with the incidents.
+In the following sections we have made information available to support people understand and reduce behaviours that challenge.
+At any point when parents and support workers are tackling behaviours that challenge it is important to seek advice.
+Behaviours that challenge can place substantial demands on personal resources.
+It is easy to feel overwhelmed by the behaviour because it is happening so frequently and because when it happens you feel helpless and unable to deal with the incidents.